-Uber went public and a bunch of rich people got richer
+Uber went public, and a bunch of rich people got richer

 The scenic route

 How big is Uber’s actual opportunity?
 That’s still unclear.
-For ride-hailing, there has been great promise in the idea that everyone can share cars and that personal car ownership will become at least slightly less necessary.
+For ride hailing, there has been great promise in the idea that everyone can share cars, and that personal car ownership will become at least slightly less necessary.
 But that hasn’t been the case yet.
-Urban congestion has actually gotten worse, and in some cities car ownership is on the rise.
-Furthermore, Uber continues to lose a lot of money and its massive growth trajectory is slowing.
+Urban congestion has actually gotten worse, and in some cities, car ownership is on the rise.
+Furthermore, Uber continues to lose a lot of money, and its massive growth trajectory is slowing.
 Ride-hail revenues increased 95% from $3.5 billion to $6.9 billion between 2016 and 2017.
 The following year, revenues grew only 33% to $9.1 billion.
 There’s also some concern about how much riders are actually using the platform.

 “Users are growing more than 10% quarter over quarter, more than 30% year over year.
 But the number of rides per user has stopped growing three quarters ago at 5.5 per user.
 That’s why there is a lot of concern,” Pierre Ferragu, an analyst for New Street Research, said on Bloomberg TV at the end of April.
 “I think as long as you have very, very fast growth in the number of users, it is difficult to see the growth in usage, in the number of rides per user, because the new users you’re adding to your user base are just starting to use the service, have low usage–they are pulling down the number of rides per users.”